-- An accurate description of the product or service.
-This includes ensuring your prices are accurate, and includes any taxes (such as VAT) and any related subscription fees
+- Include an accurate description of the product or service.
+This includes ensuring your prices are accurate and include any taxes (such as VAT) and any related subscription fees

-- Socially responsible, and not encourage illegal, unsafe or anti-social behaviour
+- Socially responsible, and not encouraging illegal, unsafe or anti-social behaviour

 In particular, it is imperative that businesses do not mislead or harass customers.
 The rules and regulations prevent businesses from advertising using false or deceptive messages, leaving out important information and using aggressive sales techniques.

 From a competition perspective, you must also remember that you are not permitted to compare your product with that of a competitor, where their product is not the same as yours.
 As a wider point, businesses should not make misleading comparisons with competitors, and cannot use a competitor’s logo or trademark.